 - (1) Mr. Lesar's stock option awards vest annually in equal amounts over three-year vesting schedules.
 His restricted stock awards vest in equal amounts over each grant's five-year vesting schedule, except for the December 6, 2006 award, which vests in equal amounts over ten years. - (2) Mr. McCollum's stock option awards vest annually in equal amounts over three-year vesting schedules.
-His restricted stock awards vest in equal amounts over each grant's five-year vesting schedule, except for the December 6, 2006 award, which vests in equal amounts over ten years. - (3) Mr. Brown's stock option awards vest annually in equal amounts over three-year vesting schedules.
-His restricted stock awards vest in equal amounts over each grant's five-year vesting schedule, except for the January 3, 2007 award, which vests in equal amounts over ten years, the October 7, 2008 restricted stock award, which vests 100% on the fifth anniversary of the grant, the December 2, 2008 restricted stock award of 97,276 shares which begins vesting on the sixth anniversary of the award, at which time it vests 20% annually through year ten, and the May 18, 2011 restricted stock award, which vests 100% on May 30, 2016. - (4) Mr. Miller's stock option awards vest annually in equal amounts over three-year vesting schedules.
-His restricted stock awards vest in equal amounts over each grant's five-year vesting schedule, except for the January 3, 2007 award, which vests in equal amounts over ten years, and the December 15, 2008, September 27, 2011, and September 19, 2012 awards, which vest 100% on the fifth anniversary of the grant. - (5) Mr. Probert's stock option awards vest annually in equal amounts over three-year vesting schedules.
-His restricted stock awards vest in equal amounts over each grant's five-year vesting schedule, except for the January 29, 2003 and January 3, 2007 awards, which vest in equal amounts over ten years.
+His restricted stock awards vest in equal amounts over each grant's five-year vesting schedule, except for the December 6, 2006 award, which vests in equal amounts over ten years, and the July 15, 2014 award, which vests 100% on July 15, 2019. - (3) Mr. Brown's stock option awards vest annually in equal amounts over three-year vesting schedules.
+His restricted stock awards vest in equal amounts over each grant's five-year vesting schedule, except for the January 3, 2007 award, which vests in equal amounts over ten years, the December 2, 2008 restricted stock award, which began vesting on the sixth anniversary of the award, and vests 20% annually through year ten, and the May 18, 2011 restricted stock award, which vests 100% on May 30, 2016. - (4) Mr. Miller's stock option awards vest annually in equal amounts over three-year vesting schedules.
+His restricted stock awards vest in equal amounts over each grant's five-year vesting schedule, except for the January 3, 2007 award, which vests in equal amounts over ten years, and the September 27, 2011, September 19, 2012, and August 1, 2014 awards, which each vest 100% five years from the date of grant. - (5) Mr. Rainey's stock option awards vest annually in equal amounts over three-year vesting schedules.
+His restricted stock awards vest in equal amounts over each grant's five-year vesting schedule, except for the December 6, 2011 restricted stock award of 50,000 shares, which vest 100% on December 6, 2016.

-The nonqualified stock option awards listed under Option Awards include outstanding awards, exercisable and unexercisable, as of December 31, 2012.
+The nonqualified stock option awards listed under Option Awards include outstanding awards, exercisable and unexercisable, as of December 31, 2014.

-The restricted stock awards under Stock Awards are the number of shares not vested as of December 31, 2012.
-The market value shown was determined by multiplying the number of unvested restricted shares at year end by the closing price of our common stock on the NYSE of \$34.69 on December 31, 2012.
+The restricted stock awards under Stock Awards are the number of shares not vested as of December 31, 2014.
+The market value shown was determined by multiplying the number of unvested restricted shares at year end by the closing price of our common stock on the NYSE of \$39.33 on December 31, 2014.